 One of the clearest lessons from contemporary neuroscience is that our sense of ourselves is anchored in a vital connection with our bodies.
 We do not truly know ourselves unless we can feel and interpret our physical sensations; we need to register and act on these sensations to navigate safely through life.
 While numbing (or compensatory sensation seeking) may make life tolerable, the price you pay is that you lose awareness of what is going on inside your body and, with that, the sense of being fully, sensually alive.

-Page 274 from the book The Body Keeps Score by Bessel Van Der Kolk, M.D.
+From the The Body Keeps Score by Bessel Van Der Kolk, M.D.

-Embodied alignment is the perfect balance between the descending gross physical and ascending subtle spiritual forces of manifest existence.
-An inner “line” expressed and felt within the constant relational field of earth's gravity and the unknown infinite space of sky.
-In Indias esoteric tradition, it’s called Shiva/Shakti: The union of masculine and feminine.
+Embodied alignment is the integration between the descending gross physical and ascending subtle forces of manifest existence.
+An inner “line” expressed within the constant relational field of earth's gravity and the infinite space of sky.
+The integration of masculine and feminine energy within ourselves.

 Over a series of sessions, both client and therapist work to “lift” head, shoulder, thorax, pelvis and legs, into vertical alignment.
 Each session builds on the cumulative results of the previous one.
 Chronic discomforts often disappear immediately, or soon after the series are completed.
 A sense of lightness and fluid internal “rightness,” along with more energy and greater mobility are often the result.

-People of all ages and backgrounds use Rolfing to optimize the experience of living in their body and to come into a more personal and profound, intimate relationship with earth, Spirit -- Self and others.
+People of all ages and backgrounds use Rolfing to optimize the experience of living in their body and to come into a more personal and profound, intimate relationship with earth, spirit -- self and other.

 "The body stores the trauma of our lives in muscular rigidity, thereby keeping us stuck in the past.
 When we release tension in the body and align ourselves with gravity, we take a new stand in life.
 This allows us to be at ease with ourselves and in harmony in our relationship to others and to our planet." ~ Joseph Heller